FabriBertani/Plugin.XamarinAppRating/README.md

 /// </summary>
 public Task PerformInAppRateAsync();
 ```
-This method will open in-app review dialog, using the `packageName` declared on the `AndroidManifest` file.
+> This method will open in-app review dialog, using the `packageName` declared on the `AndroidManifest` file.

-> :warning: This method it's only available for API 28 and above, if your target version it's lower it will display an alert announcing that it's not supported.

-If your Target Android version is 27 or below please consider use the next method.

 ```csharp
 /// <summary>